 By default, loadURDF will use a convex hull for mesh collision detection.
-For static (mass = 0, not moving) meshes, you can make the mesh concave by adding a tag in the URDF:

-clink concave="yes" name="baseLink"> see samurai.urdf for an example.
+For static (mass = 0, not moving) meshes, you can make the mesh concave by adding a tag in the URDF: <link concave="yes" name="baseLink"> see samurai.urdf for an example.
 There are some other extensions to the URDF format, you can browser the examples to explore.
 PyBullet doesn't process all information from a URDF file.
 See the examples and URDF files to get an idea what features are supported.
-Usually there is a Python API to replace the compensate for lacking URDF support.
+Usually there is a Python API instead to control the feature.
 Each link can only have a single material, so if you have multiple visual shapes with different materials, you need to split them into separate links, connected by fixed joints.
 You can use the OBJ2SDF utility to do this, part of Bullet.